kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

 *   `docker-compose.yml`: Defines and runs the multi-container Docker application.
 *   `Makefile`: Defines commands for building, running, and managing Docker resources.
 *   `server/`: Contains all files related to the TCP server application.
-*   `server/src/controllers/`: Contains separate source files for different server endpoints.
+*   `server/src/controllers/`: Contains separate source files for different server endpoints (e.g., `/health`, `/metrics`, `/hello`, `/bye`).
+*   `server/src/httprequest.h`: Defines the `HttpRequest` structure used to represent parsed incoming HTTP requests, including method, path, headers, body, and query parameters.
+*   `server/src/httprequest_parser.h` and `server/src/httprequest_parser.cpp`: Provide the logic for parsing raw HTTP requests into a structured `HttpRequest` object, similar to `HttpServletRequest` in Spring Boot.
 *   `client/`: Contains all files related to the TCP client application.

 ## Prerequisites